xieyuheng/inner/topics/computer-science/logic-programming/1993-building-problem-solvers.md

 - beam search = best-first search + limit on the size of the queue

 > What should elements of the queue be?
 Clearly the state to be
 > explored must be part of it.
-For some problems, that would be
+For some problems, that would be enough
-> enough—we may only care about the solution to an equation, for
+> -- we may only care about the solution to an equation, for example,
-> example, not how it was derived.
-For other problems the path taken
+> not how it was derived.
+For other problems the path taken to the
-> to the goal is of paramount importance: a chess program needs the
+> goal is of paramount importance: a chess program needs the path the
-> path the search took in order to move towards a win.
-Consequently,
+> search took in order to move towards a win.
+Consequently, when a
-> when a search succeeds we stipulate that the search engine must
+> search succeeds we stipulate that the search engine must return the
-> return the path it found between initial and goal states.
-The path
+> path it found between initial and goal states.
+The path is a list of
-> is a list of alternating states and operator instances.
+> alternating states and operator instances.

 ## 3.3 CPS implementation issues